kalvir781/kalv/posts/2025/koss-porta-pro.md

 tags: ["musictv"]
 ---

-My HiFiMAN Sundara headphones, which are planar magnetic no longer work well and I don't have my headphone dac and amplifier to use them like I used to when working at Shopify.
-So I've been looking for the best over ear headphones that are affordable (under 40 pounds) and sound just as great on any headphone jack.
+These are the best headphones anyone can own.
+They are the best sounding for the price but really, any headphones I've ever owned.
+Comfy.
+Light.
+Full of sound.

-I think I've found the pair, and funnily enough it's the same pair I used when I think I was 12 with a cassette walkman player.
-The yellow sony one, can't remember the exact model.
+I originally used a pair when I was 12 with a sony cassette walkman player.
+The yellow sony one.

 First off, I love how they are called 'On-Ear' and not over ear headphones.
-Probably what the original designers of great headphones preferred to say in their labs.
+The original designers were experts in Sound.

-The set I purchased was from [Amazon](https://www.amazon.co.uk/dp/B005I49784) and are red hot.
+The set I purchased are red hot.

 ![/img/posts/2025/koss-porta-pro.avif](/img/posts/2025/koss-porta-pro.avif)

 They were first introduced in 1984 and the design is exactly the same.
-The sound is off the hook, it is wide range of all frequencies on just a simple headphone jack (my macbook air m2).
+The sound is off the charts, it's sound is wide, great bass, mids and highs.
+Full range of all frequencies on just a simple headphone jack (my macbook air m2) and the lightning dac jack on my iPhone Pro 13.

-I can't state enough how comfortable they are, must be the way they have the pads positioned, just above the ear and a simple metal band that fit my large head.
-The light switch that reduces the pressure against the ears allows them to feel like they are invisible on the head.
+I can't state enough how comfortable they are, it is the way they have the pads positioned, just above the ear and a simple metal band that fit my large head.
+The light switch that reduces the pressure against the ears allows them to feel like they are invisible on the head and great for women and children.

-If you need to be fasionable, there are many colours stocked on Amazon or other retail stores.
-I'm looking forward to becoming a collector of them in time, want to own the green ones next.
+If you need then to be fasionable, there are many colours stocked.
+I'm looking forward to becoming a collector of them in time, I want to own the green ones next.

-Not that interested in the wireless or other versions of them, as I believe that the original design uses a peice of copper or some other material in them that make them very special.
+I'm Not that interested in the wireless or other versions of them, as I know that the original design is built with a high quality stereo 3.5mm headphone jack.

-Their old ads in the 80s are so great, here a couple that I pulled from their [official website history page](https://koss.com/pages/koss-history) which I don't think they'd mind.
-Head over to their history page to see all of them, they'll make you smile and laugh.
+Their old ads in the 80s are so great, here a couple that I pulled from their [official website history page](https://koss.com/pages/koss-history).
+Head over to their history page to see all of them, they'll make you smile and laugh :)

 ![/img/posts/2025/koss-encounter.avif](/img/posts/2025/koss-encounter.avif)
 ![/img/posts/2025/koss-stereo.avif](/img/posts/2025/koss-stereo.avif)